skdata-2612/Data-Analysis/README.md

 Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Power BI dashboard used to report and explore sales trends can be found here [link].

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+The companies main database structure as seen below consists of four tables: table1, table2 with a total row count of X records.
 A description of each table is as follows:
+- **Table 1:**
 - **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**

 [Entity Relationship Diagram here]